• Duration18 Days

 Everest Circuit Trek terrain & difficulty

 Everest Base Camp & Gokyo LakesTrek is a slightly strenuous trek with a fair share of challenging steep ascends and descends.
-Mind you, descents are as difficult as ascents, so don't take it lightly and be careful on the track.
+Mind you, descents are as difficult as ascents, so don't take it lightly, and be careful on the track.
 You will be walking 6 to 7 hours a day at a minimum, therefore you have to be in good health and fitness.

-The trail winds through dense forests and the region get remote with an increase in elevation.
+The trail winds through dense forests and the region gets remote with an increase in elevation.
 You have to walk in thin air before touching EBC and Gokyo Ri, which can get challenging for some trekkers.
 Along with that, you always have to look for altitude sickness and make sure you do not get any symptoms.
 You can learn more about altitude sickness here.

 Everest Circuit Trek permit